User-centric Cell-free Massive MIMO Networks: A Survey of Opportunities, Challenges and Solutions: Possible Future Research Directions

 \subsection{Fronthaul}

 The multiple-CU architecture, e.g.,~\cite{8761828, bjornson2019scalable9064545}, for the user-centric cell-free network has not been as well investigated as the single-CU architecture.
 Thus, studying the effect of the former architecture on the fronthaul is critical.
 An interesting topic would be to compare the two architectures under the same network assumptions.
-Furthermore, some network solutions, like the LSFD for example, may need some modifications to be useful in a network with multiple-CUs.
+Furthermore, some network solutions, like the LSFD for example, may need some modifications to be useful in a network with multiple CUs.

-Another research area involves integrating the distributed SDN framework to dynamically assign the DUs to the CU.
+Another research area involves integrating the distributed SDN framework, discussed on page~\pageref{page:SDNdiscussion}, to dynamically assign the DUs to the CU.
 What is interesting in SDN is the flexible and programmable features offered to the network, which allows network operators to implement features like automatic migration of DUs between neighboring CUs based on fronthaul capacity.
-Furthermore, for a dense deployment of DUs, integrating platforms like SDN and SON will be crucial.
+Furthermore, for a dense deployment of DUs, integrating platforms like distributed SDN will be crucial, because the network will be hard to manage.

-Compression for data and CSI on the fronthaul is indispensable.
+Compression for data and CSI on the fronthaul, under the different scenarios shown in Fig.~\ref{fig:ReviewCompressScenarios}, is indispensable.
 The studies in the literature are based on uniform-quantizers, however, uniform quantizers do not perform well when the signal levels are skewed toward one region.
 Indeed, optimizing the quantization levels can lower the quantization error and enhance signal quality~\cite{6226311}.
 Thus, non-uniform quantizers should be able to provide smaller distortion for the signal compared to uniform quantizers.
 A famous algorithm to perform non-uniform signal compression is the Lloyd-Max quantizer~\cite{Compression1456239}, which minimizes the mean-square quantization error under a fixed number of quantization levels.
 Another design is to use a compander (compressor-expander) that is composed of a uniform quantizer preceded by a non-liner transformation function.
+Rate-distortion theory~\cite{cover1999elements} is also useful to analyze this topic.

+Problem formulations that employ wireless fronthaul are different from those that use a fixed-capacity fronthaul.
+In the former problems, the capacity of the fronthaul will change with the problem parameters, e.g., the locations of the DUs~\cite{ammarWirelessbackahulJournal}.
+Hence, studying the performance under wireless fronthaul could produce some novel analysis and conclusions for cell-free communications.
+We note that in practice, wireless fronthaul could be used only for part of the network where wired fronthaul is hard to deploy.